Community of the Year Award

 Does planning a Day of Service project or service initiative seem overwhelming?

-Download the free Engage Arkansas Service Project Toolkit, complete with timelines, checklists, sign-in sheets, and sample press releases and liability waivers.
+Download the free Engage Arkansas Service Project Toolkit with timelines, checklists, sign-in sheets, and sample press releases and liability waivers.

 Why should I nominate a community for the COY Award?

 - COY communities receive two road signs for the city's borders, which designate them as a Volunteer Community of the Year for the specified year.
 The Arkansas Highway Commission donates the signs annually.

 - These signs showcase your community as a healthy network of neighbors helping neighbors.
 This designation improves the local economy by attracting people to spend time - even live- within the Arkansas Volunteer Communities of the Year.